laristra/portage/doc/main_page.md

 git clone --recursive https://github.com/laristra/Portage
 ```

+<a name="Building"></a>
 ## Building

-Portage uses the CMake build system.
-In the simplest case where you
+Portage uses the [CMake](https://cmake.org) build system.
+In the
-want to build a serial version of the code, and CMake knows where to
+simplest case where you want to build a serial version of the code,
-find your Boost and LAPACKE installations, one can do
+and CMake knows where to find your Boost and LAPACKE installations,
+one can do

 ```sh
 Portage/ $ mkdir build